Successful Machine Learning just got a lot easier with the ForePaaS Platform

 The next step is to choose the type of algorithm you want to use, which of course means you’ve already done numbers 1 and 2: clearly defined your problem and prepared your data.

-Choosing the algorithm isn’t necessarily easy or quick: within the three main ML algorithm types (Classification, Regression, and Clustering), are numerous subtypes, including Naive Bayes, Random Forest, Linear Regression, Lasso Regression, K-Means Clustering, Fuzzy C-Means Algorithm, etc…).
+Choosing the algorithm, for successful Machine Learning, isn’t necessarily easy or quick: within the three main ML algorithm types (Classification, Regression, and Clustering), are numerous subtypes, including Naive Bayes, Random Forest, Linear Regression, Lasso Regression, K-Means Clustering, Fuzzy C-Means Algorithm, etc…).

 You may also start out with one algorithm and find it doesn’t work as well as you’d hoped or expected and have to shift to another, leading to many hours spent on trial and error.

-After selecting the algorithm, you need to train it—ie, create the model for your data input.
+After selecting the algorithm, to build a successful Machine Learning project, you need to train it — create the model for your data input.
 A key element here, of course, is model accuracy, or the measurement by which you determine which model is best at identifying relationships and patterns between variables in a dataset.
 Often you will have to retrain or fine-tune the model.

 And remember: ML requires quite a lot of power to be trained.
 Per Open AI, since 2012 the amount of model training (measured in petaflops/day) has been doubling every 3.4 months2.

-There are many different programming languages to use for ML systems, with your choice depending on the particular problem you’re trying to solve and various other factors.
+There are many different programming languages to use for successful Machine Learning projects, with your choice depending on the particular problem you’re trying to solve and various other factors.
 Python is the most commonly used language for ML projects because it’s a powerful data analysis tool, but it may not necessarily be right for your project.
 There’s also Lisp, Java, R, Julia. and of course, C++, each with its own advantages and disadvantages, depending on what you’re trying to achieve.

 The list goes on.
 Other issues to be ware of are described in this post.